mhwahdan/muller-method-Django/README.md

 <img src='https://github.com/mhwahdan/muller-method-Django/blob/main/screenshots/home%20page.png'></img>
 </p>

-After the user enters the data and clicks submission an Ajax request is sent to the server which will read the inputs, find the roots and renders the steps and draws the function as html and returns them as HTTP response which is then rendered by the browser without reloading the page.
+After the user enters the data and clicks submission an Ajax request is sent to the server which will read the inputs, find the roots and renders the steps and draws the function as html and returns them as HTTP response which is then rendered by the browser without reloading the page nd the function is plotted using math.js and plotly.js.
 <p align='center'>
 <img src='https://github.com/mhwahdan/muller-method-Django/blob/main/screenshots/results.png'></img></p>

+# why use python for solving and java script for drawing?
+- python is better for solving the equation in the backend as its very dynamic and supports complex arthimatic using its cmath module, please refer to Cmath module documentation for more info https://docs.python.org/3/library/cmath.html.
+- java script is better for plotting because it runs on the user front end and great in dynamic graphic design which will make the process of drawing use the client personal hardware not the main server resources which will make the service run much faster and more efficient.

 # what about other developers
 the above example works fine for end users who just want to solve an equation, but what about other developers or enterprises that would like to use our software as a service which can be easily integrated with their softwares and systems. thats why we made a REST api for our application
 # what is an API?